Professional Behavior and Code of Conduct

 (Note: Clinical education facilities may have uniform regulations in addition to the foregoing requirements.
 Students must comply with any additional uniform requirements at the clinical education facilities in the program.)

 Students not in compliance with the uniform standards policy will be issued a Notice of Deficiency.

 - Laboratory uniform t-shirts will be issued; however, female students are expected to wear sports bras or swimsuits under their lab attire and male students will be asked to remove their shirts at times for laboratory skill activities.
 All students will be appropriately draped

-- Solid light gray shorts
+- Solid light gray or black shorts

 - Athletic shoes and socks (same as above)